Vladimir Putin tells Megyn Kelly that U.S. hackers could have framed Russia

 "By some calculations it was convenient for them to release this information, so they released it, citing Russia," Putin added.
 "Could you imagine something like that?
 I can."

 Megyn Kelly's interview with Russian President Vladimir Putin airs Sunday at 7 p.m.
-EST during the premiere of "Sunday Night with Megyn Kelly" on NBC.
+ET during the premiere of "Sunday Night with Megyn Kelly" on NBC.

 Kelly told viewers that Putin — the former director of Russia's domestic spy agency — also suggested that the CIA could have been behind the hacking and noted that many people were convinced Russia was responsible for the assassination of President John F. Kennedy.